 You'd think I won't stand a chance, right?

 But instead, I used it to my advantage.
 I related the problems I was seeing among my clients on an everyday basis with the objectives of the program.
 I pointed out that my very ignorance on relevant policies governing my clients was a problem.
 I highlighted the scarcity of policies guiding the special needs population in my home country and why they should get me for that very reason.

 To write an effective scholarship motivation letter, craft a discourse that makes sense and turn your lack of experience in the field into an asset.

 There's nothing more off-putting than an academic piece full of typographical and grammatical errors, so it pays to proofread your work.
 An extra pair of eyes sure won't hurt, so I advise you to ask for help from a mentor or a colleague to go through your scholarship motivation letter and check for errors.
-If you want to go the extra mile and are keen on improving your English skills in general as you prepare your application, check out the platform iTalki where you can find qualified teachers who can help you improve your writing and speaking skills or even run through that motivation letter with you.
-Private classes are paid by the hour and can go as low as 8 USD.
-You can check it out here.
+If you want to go the extra mile and are keen on improving your English skills in general as you prepare your application, check out our Services page where we offer academic writing support and proofreading.
+We can run through your motivation letter together, help you clarify your thoughts and identify your unique selling point, and come up with a solid application.

 I also highly recommend Grammarly, a free grammar checker tool that provides critical grammar and spelling checks.
 You can use it in just any kind of writing.
 I currently use it for proofreading important emails, blog posts, and academic articles.
 The free version prompts you whenever it spots critical grammar and spelling errors, which is always helpful after long hours doing deep mental work.

 You can download and start using Grammarly FOR FREE here: